j0cker/Spring-Boot-Example/README.md

     name -> spring.profiles.active
     value -> ldev

+**Execute through IntelliJ when no gradle SpringBoot is available**

+Run/Debug Configurations -> edit configurations -> plus button -> gradle

+  Run: type -> bootRun
+  Environment: type -> --spring.profiles.active=ldev

 //for resource -> properties

-  you can change the extensions of .properties to .yaml to have jerarquies
+  you can change the extensions of .properties to .yaml to have the format of jerarquies

 //errors